 In next step, you have to prepare your SD-cards.
-IF you don’t know how, please, check this link.
 You need to format the card and delete all files on it.

 Export effects on the SD-cards depends on IP address of SPI LED Controller.
 Don’t mix it up, because ii will not work properly.
 Make a sure that you are exporting LNT files!

 After animation export on to SD-card, you also have to export settings file.
 Here, you set the color order of the strip, IC type and starting DMX position.
 It will look similar to this:

 You have to set the same DMX configuration and starting address for all controllers.
 This way you make sure that the DMX trigger will play same animation stored on SD card.
 Don’t worry, each SPI LED Controller will play different part of animation.
 In case that you will give same IP address to two controllers during export, two devices will play the same part (which is not what you came for here).

 In case you connect DMX input to first controller, you will be able to daisy chain more controllers together, because they have a DMX output too.

 After you daisychaned the controllers, you can take any kind of DMX signal source, connect the DMX IN to your console and control different attributes of the animations stored on SD card.
 Below you can find which DMX channel controls which attribute:

 These attributes can be set independetly for all controllers.
 Of course, if you want to have them synchronized, you have to setup the same values for all controllers.

 DMX trigger from LSS software